 And finally, somehow a week into December, we managed to go get a tree.
 We bought a blue spruce with roots intact in hopes of planting it at the farm.
 Fingers crossed that having it in the house this long won't take it from its dormant winter state into one that won't be able to withstand the cold once we put it back outside!

 I have spent much of these last Christmases sort of waiting for the craziness to calm down enough to be able take it all in and fully appreciate the traditions and joys of the season.
 But as my home shifts and changes, I am beginning to see that by the time it slows down to any degree ... much of the tradition and magic I love ... will be past altogether for me!
 I suppose it's a bit of a sad thought, but it also makes me realize that there is no magical future day, in this mortal life anyway, where the demands on my time and energy will be small and I will still be experiencing the fullness of children, and picking out trees, and recitals, and reading Christmas books, and cutting out sugar cookies, and opening the advent box to see what fun activity is in store.
 This is it.
 It always has been.
-The magical things that are happening all mingled in with the groceries needing purchased, and homework needing helped with, and dishes needing done, and laundry needing folded, and presents needing figured out, tantrums and squabbling needing borne, and stresses over house things gone wrong, and moves and all the accompanying packing looming, etc. There's no way to have tease the things apart or experience them consequentially.
+The magical things that are happening all mingled in with the groceries needing purchased, and homework needing helped with, and dishes needing done, and laundry needing folded, and presents needing figured out, tantrums and squabbling needing borne, and stresses over house things gone wrong, and moves and all the accompanying packing looming, etc. There's no way to tease the things apart or experience them consecutively (all the hard years followed by all the magical years).
 It's all just here happening together.
 What a mad and wonderful time it is.

 (All the kids were with Mike at Lowe's or Home Depot one evening.
 See above picture.
 I'm not sure exactly where Mike was--as I think he would have put a prompt stop to this--but, at one point, Anders texted me a video of some goofy singing/dancing Christmas toy.
 In front of the one he filmed for me I could see Hans and Starling giggling as they turned on and set out on the store floor about 20 more of the figures.
 Haha.
 Goofy children.)